-This report is the result of a process facilitated by CAFF/CBMP2, and funded by the US Marine Mammal Commission.
-A background paper (Vongraven and Peacock 2011) was presented at the 13th biennial meeting of CAFF in Akureyri, Iceland, February 1-3, 2011, and a subsequent workshop was held in Edmonton, Canada, February 19-21, 2011.
+This report is the result of a process facilitated by CAFF/CBMP1 and funded by the US Marine Mammal Commission.
+A background paper (Vongraven and Peacock 2011) was presented at the 13th biennial meeting of CAFF in Akureyri, Iceland, 1-3 February 2011, and a subsequent workshop was held in Edmonton, Canada, 19-21 February 2011.
 The workshop was attended by 21 experts and managers from all polar bear subpopulation jurisdictions, and this document is a result of the discussions at this workshop.

-We would like to thank the following people for improving the document through their participation, comments and reviews at various stages: Marsha Branigan, Larry Carpenter, Richard Elliot, Susan Fleck, Gregor Gilbert, Anatoly Kochnev, Frank Pokiak, Courtney Price, Chris Servheen, Mikhail Stishov, Jon Swenson, Fernando Ugarte, Rachel Vallender, Basile van Havre, George Wenzel, and Geoff York.
-Thanks also to Anders Skoglund for skillful mapmaking.
-Finally, we thank three anonymous reviewers for helpful comments.
+We thank the following people for improving the document through their participation, comments, and reviews at various stages: M. Branigan, L. Carpenter, R. Elliot, S. Fleck, G. Gilbert, A. Kochnev, F. Pokiak, C. Price, C. Servheen, M. Stishov, J. Swenson, F. Ugarte, R. Vallender, B. van Havre, G. Wenzel, and G. York.
+Thanks also to A. Skoglund for skillful map-making.
+Finally, we thank 3 anonymous reviewers for helpful comments.